EALÁT

 Of purifiers I am the wind, of the wielders of weapons I am Rama, of fishes I am the shark, and of flowing rivers I am the Ganges.

-Shalini Singh is a Visiting Assistant Teaching Professor in the Department of English at Florida International University.
+Shalini Singh is originally from India living in the dying prairies of Iowa.
 She is a graduate of MFA Creative Writing and Environment program at Iowa State University and an assistant poetry editor for DIAGRAM.
-Her research interests include innovative and expansive pedagogy, interdisciplinary research, writing across genres, rhetorics of space-place, experimentation, mixed media art forms, and hybridity.
-She wishes to bridge the praxis between scientific regimentation and conceptual creation.
+She is practicing anti-discipline and seeking anti-art eco-critical visions.
 Her work has been published in Oberon Magazine, Berkeley Poetry Review, Hayden's Ferry Review, and Hobart, amongst others.
 Shalini is working on a collection of narratives, photo essays, and a hybrid book.
 She writes a newsletter on Substack.